Health Sciences Program

 Learn more about the Honors and Scholars Programs at honors-scholars.osu.edu.

-Students in the health sciences program can live in the Future Health Professionals Learning Community or become members of the Health Sciences Club.
-Students may also be nominated by faculty to participate in the School of Health and Rehabilitation Sciences Ambassadors program.
+Students in the health sciences program can live in the Future Health Professionals Learning Community.
+Students may also apply to participate in the School of Health and Rehabilitation Sciences Ambassadors program.

 Health sciences graduates will find many opportunities to serve as managers, directors, administrative coordinators and even consultants in managed care organizations, home health care agencies and physician group practices.
 Graduates will also find employment as health educators, volunteer managers, grant writers and coordinators in community agencies, nonprofit organizations, wellness programs, public health departments, and corporate wellness centers.

-Additionally, a major in health sciences also provides excellent preparation for post-baccalaureate programs such as physical therapy, occupational therapy, medicine and similar fields.
-Approximately 80 percent of health sciences graduates pursue graduate study after completing their bachelor's degrees.
+Additionally, a major in health sciences also provides excellent preparation for graduate and professional programs such as physical therapy, occupational therapy, medicine and similar fields.

 Interested in a career in health care?